AI

 When Sovereignty Becomes Extortion: The Anthropic Story Every Nation Needs to Read

-March 13, 2026Part of Ethical Technocrat Series → US company refused to enable mass surveillance.
+March 13, 2026 This article is part of Ethical Technocrat Series → US company refused to enable mass surveillance.
 The government destroyed it.
 Zimbabwe saw the same playbook coming.
 So did Namibia.
 This is the pattern.
-I. The Ultimatum The Pentagon gave Anthropic a choice: remove safeguards against mass surveillance and fully autonomous weapons, or lose access to […]
+I. The Ultimatum The Pentagon gave Anthropic a choice: remove safeguards against mass surveillance and fully autonomous weapons, or

 When Sovereignty Becomes Extortion: The Anthropic Story Every Nation Needs to Read Read More »